raymondw99/HexOctBin/README.md

 This is a Tkinter program that converts between hexadecimal, binary, octal and decimal.
-Due to implementation of error handling mechanisms, this code is fairly long, compared to its operations.
+Due to implementation of error handling mechanisms, this code has become fairly long compared to its operations.